National Integration Academy Council (NIAC)

 Neil Korsen, MD, MSc

-Neil Korsen, MD, M.Sc., is a family physician/geriatrician with 18 years of practice experience, mostly in small towns in Maine.
+Neil Korsen, M.D., M.Sc., is a family physician/geriatrician with 18 years of practice experience, mostly in small towns in Maine.
 He left clinical practice in 2001 when he received an Advanced Research Training Grant from the American Academy of Family Physicians.
 Since that time, he has worked on the translation of research to practice, initially focusing on improving care for depression and later on behavioral health integration.
 He was the Medical Director of Behavioral Health Integration for MaineHealth, where he worked with a team to create a nationally recognized program.
-Dr. Korsen has received funding for this work from the MacArthur Foundation, the Robert Wood Johnson Foundation, and the Maine Health Access Foundation.
+Dr. Korsen has received funding for this work from the MacArthur Foundation, the Robert Wood Johnson Foundation, and the Maine Health Access Foundation, He has also done research on other topics including shared decision making and lung cancer screening implementation.

-Dr. Korsen is a graduate of Dartmouth College (A.B.); Hahnemann Medical College (M.D.); and The Dartmouth Institute, where he received an M.S. in Evaluative Clinical Sciences.
+Dr. Korsen is a graduate of Dartmouth College (A.B.); Hahnemann Medical College (M.D.); and The Dartmouth Institute, where he received an M.S. in Evaluative Clinical Science.

 Noah Nesin, MD, FAAFP

-Noah Nesin, M.D., FAAFP, has been a family doctor in Maine since 1986, first in a private, solo practice and then in federally qualified health centers.
-He has served as chief of staff of Penobscot Valley Hospital, medical director of Health Access Network in Lincoln, Maine, and chief quality officer at Penobscot Community Heath Care (PCHC).
-He now serves as Vice President of Medical Affairs at PCHC.
-Throughout his career, Dr. Nesin has led efforts in evidence-based prescribing practices and in practice transformation to improve efficiency and to use health care resources judiciously.
-Dr. Nesin has mentored physician assistants, nurse practitioners, medical students, and Family Practice residents throughout his career.
+Noah Nesin, M.D., FAAFP, has been a family doctor in Maine since 1986, first in a private, solo practice and then in FQHCs (Health Access Network in Lincoln as Medical Director and Penobscot Community Health Care, based in Bangor, as Chief Medical Officer).
+He currently serves as the Medical Director for Research & Innovation at Community Care Partnership of Maine, Maine’s most successful ACO.
+Throughout his career, he has led efforts in evidence-based prescribing and in practice transformation to improve efficiency and to use health care resources judiciously.
+He has mentored PA, nurse practitioner and medical students, and Family Practice residents throughout his career.

 C.J.
 Peek, PhD